Guidance

 6. Purchase and administration of tropicamide and phenylephrine 2.5%

-Tropicamide 0.5% and 1.0% are a prescription only medicine (POM).
+Tropicamide 0.5% and 1.0% are a prescription-only medicine (POM).

 Phenylephrine 2.5% is a Pharmacy (P) medicine.
-P medicines may be obtained by anyone for administration in the course of a business provided they are to be used within their licensed indications.
+P medicines may be obtained by anyone for administration in the course of business provided they are to be used within their licensed indications.

 7. Who can administer eye drops as part of the NHS Diabetic Eye Screening Programme?